swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

     The `dvc repro` command is important to execute after each change to the experiment locally.
 It ensures that the experiment can be reproduced from the CI/CD pipeline.
-Later in part 3, we will see what to do if the experiment is too long to be reproduced locally and how to do it from the CI/CD pipeline.
+Later in part 3, you will see what to do if the experiment is too long to be reproduced locally and how to do it from the CI/CD pipeline.

 ### Commit and push the experiment changes